dgroomes/my-software/mac-os/README.md

     * `System Settings > General > AirDrop & Handoff` and turn `AirPlay Receiver` off because [it uses port 500](https://developer.apple.com/forums/thread/682332).
 2. Install Xcode from the app store
     * Agree to the license (try to execute `git` in the terminal and it will prompt you to read the license and agree to it)
-    * Run the Command Line Tools (CLT) because this is at least needed for HomeBrew and imagine other stuff.
+    * Run the Command Line Tools (CLT) because this is at least needed for Homebrew and imagine other stuff.
 Run the following command.
     * `xcode-select --install`
 3. Install Raycast <https://www.raycast.com> and configure it.
     * During the getting started flow, enable the window management extension.